Creating a WooCommerce customer login shortcode, page and widget

 Default WooCommerce customer login options

-WooCommerce has some out-of-the-box options for user login.
+WooCommerce has some out-of-the-box options for user login, including the default WooCommerce login page.
 Usually, the login form is presented whenever you visit a WooCommerce page for registered users.

 The first instance is the “My Account” page, usually under /my-account.
-You can see the login and registration forms on this page.
+Here, you can see the login and registration forms.

 Depending on your setup, the checkout page may also contain the login form.
 The main difference here is the inline opening form.
 Therefore, once you click “log in”, the form opens up as an accordion.
 That’s a great solution to save space and keep users on the checkout workflow.

-If you want the login form by itself, though, WooCommerce has no option.
+If you want the login form by itself, though, WooCommerce does not offer that option.
 Now, let’s build our shortcode to change this.
+By default, anyone can browse your products, and there is no hidden WooCommerce content.

 By default anyone can browse your products and there is no hidden WooCommerce content.